 - Increased cortisol levels – cortisol is produced in the human body by the adrenal gland.
 Cortisol prevents the release of substances in the body that cause inflammation but it can also weaken the activity of the immune system.
 Cortisol starts to rise in the second trimester and peaks in the last few weeks before giving birth at levels two to three times higher than normal.
 It is thought to play a role in brain development and maturation of the lungs of the baby.

-- During the third trimester of pregnancy or in the first week following childbirth, women are thought to be at particular risk of infection from herpes simplex virus (HSV).
+- During the third trimester of pregnancy or in the first week following childbirth, people are thought to be at particular risk of infection from herpes simplex virus (HSV).
 There is a higher rate of HSV re-activation during this phase of pregnancy than in the first trimester.
 This may be because the body’s immune system is weakened by higher cortisol levels.

 Carpal tunnel syndrome (CTS) also occurs in greater frequency in the final trimester and the first few days after giving birth.
 CTS is a common condition that causes tingling sensations, numbness and sometimes pain in the hands and fingers.
 It is also a result of compression of a nerve and has an unknown cause.